precice/calculix-adapter/packaging/manpage.md

 # DESCRIPTION

 This page briefly summarizes how to use CalculiX with or without preCICE.
 For more detailed instructions, read the CalculiX documention on http://www.dhondt.de/ccx_2.17.pdf and preCICE documentation on https://precice.org/docs.html.
-CalculiX is used alone when the -precice-participant option is not used.
+Omitting the -precice-participant option starts a stand-alone CalculiX simulation.

 ## Using with preCICE